 Some medicines may make it unsafe for you to take DI-GESIC, and those other medicines may also be affected by DI-GESIC .
 These include:

 Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking this medicine.

 Do not give DI-GESIC to children.
 The safety of this medicine in children has not been established.

 Take your medicine as directed by your doctor.
-The usual adult dose is two tablets every four hours, as needed, for pain.
+The usual adult dose is two tablets every four hours, as needed, for pain relief.
 If you are elderly or have a pre-existing kidney or liver condition, you may need to take fewer tablets.

 Do not take more than twelve (12) DI-GESIC tablets per day.

 Do not take more than the recommended dosage even if you are not getting pain relief.
-This medicine can produce drug dependence when taken in higher than recommended doses over long periods of time.
+This medicine can produce drug dependence when taken in higher than recommended doses.
+Even a small overdose of dextropropoxyphene may be fatal.